yujiri8/yujiri.xyz/software/tab_completion.md

 NAV Breadth-first versus depth-first autocompletion DESC There are a couple reasons I prefer breadth-first.
 With depth-first, there's state I can't see.

-I've seen two approaches taken to autocompletion in shells and similar environments.
-As far as I know they don't have names, but I think breadth-first and depth-first accurately describe them.
+I've seen two approaches taken to autocompletion in shells and similar environments:

 * Breadth-first: The Unix shell standard.
 Pressing tab adds the largest prefix common to all possible completions.